-Bogle then created the first ever index fund–a low-cost mutual fund, owned by those who invest in it, and one that matches the performance of a specific index.
-Vanguard has grown as a company since the 70s, but their philosophies have remained the same.
+Bogle then created the first-ever index fund–a low-cost mutual fund, owned by those who invest in it, and one that matches the performance of a specific index.
+Vanguard has grown as a company since the 70s, but its philosophies have remained the same.
 The company still focuses on low-cost investment options and offers a wide array of investment account types to invest with.

 Despite having a particular philosophy and focus, Vanguard provides plenty of options to jump in and start investing.
 Here’s a full look at what Vanguard offers:

 Vanguard delivers both retirement and standard investment accounts.
 Here are the account types to choose from:

 - Roth and Traditional IRAs - Both of these products are great in their own way and provide a reliable option for retirement outside of your employer-sponsored plan.

 - SEPs, SIMPLEs & i401(k)s - If you have your own business, you have a few options to take advantage of retirement savings.
 If you’re a sole proprietor, for example, you can open a SEP-IRA.
 There are also options if you have employees.

 - Variable annuities - Once you’ve maxed out both an IRA and 401(k) for the year, you can use a variable annuity to continue to maximize the tax benefits those retirement accounts offer.
 Just keep in mind these aren’t for everyone.

 - 529 college savings plans - If you’re saving for your child’s college education, a 529 plan is an excellent option to consider due to the tax benefits.